Scotty McCreery's TikTok Tributes to George Strait Give Us Chills

 Troubadour - @George Strait #DamnStraitOuttaKansas #countrymusic #DamnStrait #fyp #foryou #foryourpage

-This isn't the first time that the country music singer honors the King of Country.
-He previously paid tribute with his latest single, "Damn Straight," released in September 2021.
-He also released a music video in which he visits Gruene Hall located in New Braunfels, Texas, where Strait played multiple times before he landed his first record deal and kicked off his career.
+This isn't the first time that the country music singer has honored the King of Country.
+He previously paid tribute with his single "Damn Straight," released in September 2021.
+He also released a music video in which he visits Gruene Hall, located in New Braunfels, Texas, where Strait played multiple times before he landed his first record deal and kicked off his career.
 The music video includes several photos and videos of Strait throughout his career.

 About the music video, McCreary stated that the single was a classic country heartbreak song.
 "I knew I wanted to film it at a place that paid respect to both elements of the song," he stated.
 "When my director Jeff Ray suggested Gruene Hall, where George performed regularly with his Ace in the Hole Band before becoming the legend that he is today, I knew that was the perfect location."